LiuzLab/TraceQC/README.md

 - ComplexHeatmap:http://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html
 - DECIPHER: https://bioconductor.org/packages/release/bioc/html/DECIPHER.html

-Currently, installation of TraceQC is only available using `devtools`, and a personal Github token is required to install TraceQC.
-Please follow the following scripts for the installation inside a R session.
+Currently, installing TraceQC is only available using `devtools`, and a personal Github token is required to install TraceQC.
+Please follow the following scripts for the installation inside an R session.

 ```
 BiocManager::install(c("ComplexHeatmap", "DECIPHER"))